-Some of our AgriLife Extension publications are designed to help gardeners with special plants or crops.
-Here is a selection:
+Some of our AgriLife Extension publications are designed to help gardeners with trees and other special plants.

 - Lantana and Verbena: How to Combat Insect and Mite Pests Several insect and mite pests attack lantana and verbena, popular perennial flowers found in many Texas landscapes.
 This publication describes the most common pests and explains how to manage them.